virtool/virtool-website/content/docs/developer/api/otus.md

 Add a sequence to an isolate.

-Sequence `id` values must be globally unique and should be GenBank accessions where possible.
+Sequence `accession` values must be globally unique and should be GenBank accessions where possible.

 Providing a value for `segment` will have no effect unless the parents virus has a schema configured.
 If a schema is configured, the value provided for `segment` must be one of the segments names defined in the schema.